makersacademy/airport_challenge/README-myApproach.md

 Review: Planes can now land, and take off.
 The Airport instance knows what planes are in it using an instance variable.
 We created a test to confirm that the plane is no longer in the airport.

+#### Now the Third User Story:

+After Creating the functional representation of the user story, perform a feature test to get an idea of any errors you want to expect and how you want to use your software as well.

+To satisfy this user story we need to set a maximum capacity of 10 Planes for this Airport and we should expect an error when 11 planes try to land.

+Goal: Set a maximum Plane capacity of 10 Planes

+-[x] Describe a test which attempts to land 11 planes at an Airport instance and should expect and error to be raised.
+-[x] pass this test and rafactor your solution if needed -[ ] Your test should still run without errors when attempting to land up to 10 planes.
+Create a test for this.
+-[ ] Pass this test and refactor
+-[ ] perform a feature test